Roots-Homes/take-home-starter-code/README.md

 - Creativity - Is your UI creative, sharp, clean, and/or cute?
 Does your API solve an interesting problem or serve valuable information?
 - Error Handling - Are types checked?
 Optional chaining?
 Are try/catch blocks implemented in the API?
 - Commit Structure - Are you making regular commits?
 Do your commits make sense?
+- Typing - Are you creating interfaces for props?
+Did you create Types/Interfaces for the key variables? (don't worry, you can still use `any` most of the time)

 -----

 ## Rules and Guidance
 General rules:
 - Use our site for design and functionality inspiration: https://roots.homes (Lauren loves the green/black color scheme ([neobrutalism](https://www.neobrutalism.dev/) adjacent), I love sleek modern designs)
-- AI use is actively encouraged, but make sure you are able to intelligently speak about your code and what it does.
+- **AI use is actively encouraged**, but make sure you are able to intelligently speak about your code and what it does.
 Also, I _highly encourage_ you to remove ChatGPT comments and write _your own code comments_.
-- You can install whatever packages you want into the application so long as it still builds and runs
+- **You can install whatever packages you want** into the application so long as it still builds and runs
 - I have installed Chakra UI (3.0) as a design library but you are welcome to use Tailwind (also installed) or any other design library for frontend work
 - State management may be necessary.
 Use any library if needed or store in local `useState`.
-- I've supplied you with a Mapbox API token should you choose to create a map component
+- I've supplied you with a **Mapbox API token** should you choose to create a map component
 - You can use built-in fetch/Axios for API requests or use Tanstack query
+- I genuinely do not care if you use our

-### App Setup
+### Getting Started

-Pre-Setup:
+**Pre-Setup:**
 1. Click `Use this template` button on Github
 2. Create a new public repository (so that it can be shared with me later)
 3. Download the code

-To run the project, make sure you have `pnpm` [installed on your machine](https://pnpm.io/installation) first:
+4. Make sure you have `pnpm` [installed on your machine](https://pnpm.io/installation) first:
   `corepack prepare pnpm@latest --activate`

+**App Setup:**
 1. Add environment variables to the .env file
 2. Run `source .env` to load the variables
 3. Run `pnpm i` to install all packages